 If looking for specific players enter Team or Coach if known, then Players, then other comments.

 U5, U6 and U7 teams (4, 5 & 6 yr. olds), play “Micro” soccer.
-It involves short games on small fields with no goalie, cones for goals, and 3 players to a side.
+It involves short games on small fields with no goalie, cones for goals, and 3-4 players to a side.
 This allows these young players plenty of opportunity to run and get a maximum number of touches on the ball, without worrying a lot about playing positions.
-U5 teams are planned to have up to 8 players on the roster; U6 and U7 teams have rosters of up to 12 players, and two games are played simultaneously by each team.
+U5-7 teams are planned to have up to 8 players on the roster.
 Micro teams play only other BYSC micro teams.
 Girls and boys will play on the same teams at the Micro level with a goal of an even split of boys and girls on a team.
 The emphasis is on beginning skills of ball handling and passing.

 U8-U12 teams play Modified or “Mod” soccer, which involves half- or three-quarter-size fields, and introduces goalkeepers.
-U-8 teams play 4-a-side (3 field players and a goalie).
-U-9 teams play 5-a-side (4 field players and a goalie).
+U-8 teams play 5-a-side (4 field players and a goalie).
+U-9 teams play 7-a-side (6 field players and a goalie).
 U10 teams play 7-a-side.
 Referees are introduced, although they are not much older than the players.
 Scores are not kept for U8-U10.
 Girls and boys play on separate teams in separate leagues.
 Mod teams play other BYSC teams as well as teams from other nearby soccer clubs.
 The emphasis is on continued skill development, and the introduction of team play tactics.
 See below for more information about U11.

 U11/12 teams play 9-a-side, 3/4 sized fields around the city and against teams from many different clubs.
 Girls and boys play on separate teams.
 Experienced referees are used, scores are kept.
 All aspects of the league play are organized and managed by the SYSA.
 Teams are still organized by the BYSC and represent the club in the citywide league competitions.
 There is a citywide tournament at the end of the season that all teams can enter.
 The emphasis at this level is continued skill development and team play tactics with the introduction of strategy and position play.